ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 libc_base = u64(leak[8:16]) - 0x3ed8b0
 io.info(hex(libc_base))
 ```
-Now the part that I've thouroghly explained is over.
+Now the part that I've thoroughly explained is over.
 But now hijacking the control-flow is straightforward.

-On every invocation of free it internally calls the *__free_hook* with the chunk as its first agument.
-With our arbitrary allocations we get a chunk there and overwrite it with either a gadget or with system and the program we want to execute ("/bin/sh") as its argument.
+On every invocation of free it internally calls the *\__free_hook* with the chunk as its first argument.
+With our arbitrary allocations we force malloc to return us a chunk there and overwrite it with either a gadget or with the address of system and the program we want to execute ("/bin/sh") as its argument (the chunk we free).

 ``` python
 # now we'll overwrite the free_hook with system